Cosmos (operating system): User Kit and Visual Studio

 The Cosmos User Kit is a part of Cosmos designed to make Cosmos easier to use for developers using Microsoft Visual Studio.
 When installed, the user kit adds a new project type to Visual Studio, called a Cosmos Project.
 This is a modified version of a console application, with the Cosmos compiler and bootup stub code already added.

 Compiling a project

 Once the code is complete, it may be compiled using Roslyn, the .NET compiler, either via Microsoft Visual Studio or the .NET command-line tools (dotnet).

 This converts the application from the original source code (C# or otherwise) into Common Intermediate Language (CIL), the native intermediate language of .NET.

-The build process then invokes the IL2CPU compiler which systematically scans through all of the applications CIL code (excluding the Cosmos compiler code), converting it into assembly language for the selected processor architecture.
+The build process then invokes the IL2CPU compiler which systematically scans through all of the application's CIL code (excluding the Cosmos compiler code), converting it into assembly language for the selected processor architecture.
 As of 2022, only the x86 architecture is supported.
 Next, Cosmos invokes the selected assembler to convert this assembly language code into native central processing unit (CPU) opcode.
-Finally, the desired output option is activated, be this starting a virtual machine, starting a PXE engine, or producing an ISO disk image file.
+Finally, the desired output option is activated, be it starting a virtual machine, starting a PXE engine, or producing an ISO disk image file.